John Barber's scholarship is guided by action research, practice-based research, and transformative practice. Use the

 * Provide access to information about the context from which Brautigan emerges: counterculture politics, cultural change, historic biography, new historicism, beat poetry, literary criticism, ethnography, etc.

-A more dynamic methodology for publishing my research is to conceptualize The Brautigan Bibliography and Archive as an actively curated web-based "bibliopedia" regarding Richard Brautigan, his life, and his works.
-Immediately and always available, and responsive to continual updating, this research project centrally collects and connects the scrambled, disparate, and hard to find scholarship and other assessments of Brautigan's literary bibliography and continuing legacy.
+A more dynamic methodology is to conceptualize The Brautigan Bibliography and Archive as an actively curated web-based "bibliopedia" regarding Richard Brautigan, his life, and his works.
+Immediately and always available, and responsive to continual updating, this research project collects and connects the scrambled, disparate, and hard to find scholarship and other assessments of Brautigan's literary bibliography and continuing legacy.